wrossmorrow/machtests/README.md

 ## Purpose

-Run easily maintanable and extensible collections of test scripts on the `yen` servers.
+Run easily maintanable and extensible collections of test scripts on the Stanford GSB `yen` servers, but really on any *nix machine.

 ## Why